cyledge/ip/README.md

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

+> "This is a good application" - User: cyl

+Types of Tasks:
+[ ] todo: ordinary task
+[ ] deadline: task with a deadline
+[ ] event: task with start time and end time

+Functions:
+1. list
+2. todo
+3. deadline
+4. event
+5. mark
+6. unmark

+<\br>
 ## Setting up in Intellij

 Prerequisites: JDK 17, update Intellij to the most recent version.